 619. Critical Issues in American History (5).

-An advance study in depth of the significant political, economic, and foreign controversies which have influenced the development of the United States, 1607-1980's.
+An advanced study of the significant political, economic, and foreign controversies which have influenced the development of the United States, 1607-1980's.
 This course may be taught concurrently with HY 419.

 620. Critical Issues in European History (5).